• Skip to primary navigation

 Glazed Orange Bundt Cake

-Published: May 18, 2023 by Ashlyn Meredith ·
+Modified: Aug 19, 2024 · Published: May 18, 2023 by Ashlyn Meredith · This post may contain affiliate links · Leave a Comment

-Jump to Recipe Print Recipe
+Jump to Recipe

 This Glazed Orange Bundt Cake is a slice of heaven that you are going to love!
 This delicious and tender cake is infused with the vibrant flavor of orange zest which makes each bite a burst of citrusy goodness.
 It gets not one, but two delicious glazes.
 The sugar glaze coats the cake with a sweet and glossy finish, while the powdered sugar glaze adds an elegant touch and an extra hint of sweetness.